gplepage/gvar/doc/source/gvar.rst

   >>> print(b.buf)
   [0.
 1. 2.
 3. 4.
 5. 6.]

-The size, shape, and type of the data associated with a given key cannot be changed by later assignments.
+The size and shape of the data associated with a given key cannot be changed by later assignments.
 For example, here ``b['s'] = [10., 20.]`` would generate a ``ValueError`` exception.
 The actual value can, of course, be modified: ``b['s'] = 22.`` is fine.